-The third public engagement stage aimed to set the framework for shared investment strategies based on potential projects that were identified in the previous stage.
+The third public engagement stage was held August to December 2012 and aimed to set the framework for shared investment strategies based on potential projects that were identified in the previous stage.

 From Nov.
 14, 2012 to Jan.
 1, 2013, project partners hosted the online interactive Shape Southwest game and associated questionnaire.
 A paper version of the questionnaire was distributed in English, Spanish and Vietnamese to libraries and agencies serving environmental justice communities to engage residents without computer access.
 Community planning forums were convened on Oct.
 9 and Dec.
 3, 2012.
 During this time, project staff hosted booths at community events and briefed community groups, specifically to engage environmental justice communities.
 Additionally, community group briefings were held by project partner staff focusing on the local land use plans but also highlighting the Southwest Corridor Plan.